-To submit your application, please email the following to Sarona Vivanco at SVIVANCO@santa-clarita.com by 5:00pm on Thursday, September 14.
+To submit your application, please email the following to Sarona Vivanco at SVIVANCO@santa-clarita.com before Friday, August 10, 2018:

-- A letter of interest explaining how you would benefit from attending the NFCM Seminar
+- A letter of interest explaining why you would benefit from attending the NFCM Seminar

-CCMF will attempt to let applicants know whether they have been selected by late September so applicants can make arrangements for time off and travel to Newport Beach.
+CCMF will attempt to let applicants know whether they have been selected by late September so applicants can make arrangements for time off and travel.

 “As a new City Manager, the New & Future City Managers Seminar was the most valuable training I attended.
 It gave me the opportunity to talk shop with people who understood my new role, and the insights from experienced City Managers really got my career off to the right start.
 I highly recommend NFCM for anyone serious about making an investment in this one-of-a-kind career!”– Kurt Wilson, City Manager of Stockton and a 2010 NFCM Seminar participant